AjithGeorge/cypress-test-samples/README.md

         Verify that warning messages are displayed for left out required fields Verify that submit throws error if unresolved warnings are present.
         Verify that submit require captcha validation
+    Note: The test is set till the point of captcha validation.

 ## Explanation: